smudgy-g/kiosk-inventory-management/README.md

 - Create .env file for API_URL.
 - Authentication
 - Functionality to update products and suppliers
-- State to holdd current order.
+- State to hold current order.
 Problem when navigating back from "confirm order page", order disappears

 ### Backend
 - Authentication